-Frequently Asked Questions Here are the questions that we find parents most frequently ask.
+Frequently Asked Questions

+Here are the questions that we find parents most frequently ask.
 If you have any questions that are not answered here, please contact the school office and we will be happy to help!

 Can children have medicine in school?

 We have a policy in place for the administration of medicines.
 Where necessary, we will endeavour to give prescription medicines to children whilst in school.
 In advance of this, you will need to complete a form upon which we will record when we have administered the medicine.
 All medicines will be securely stored and must be handed into the school office.
-Non-prescribed medicine cannot be given by school.
-Parents may come into school to administer this themselves where necessary.
+Non-prescribed medicine can be given in certain circumstances.
+Parents should contact the school office regarding this.
 Simple first aid is dealt with at school by qualified first aiders but if further treatment is needed then parents or carers and, if required, the child's doctor, will be contacted for further advice.
-In an emergency, an ambulance would be called The hearing and sight of all children is tested soon after they enter school, and parents are not normally present for this.
+In an emergency, ar ambulance would be called The hearing and sight of all children is tested soon after they enter school, and parents are not normally present for this.
 Dental inspections of all children are made from time to time.
 Our school nurse is happy to discuss any parental concerns that may arise and her contact details are available from the school office.
 Are there school trips to pay for?